Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX

 - Build: die-cast aluminum, polished or matte finish

-In hand: Flo Plus is the best-looking arm in the comparison.
+In hand: Reviewers consistently rate the Flo Plus the best-looking arm in this comparison.
 Cable channels are fully integrated — power, video, and USB cables disappear inside the arm and emerge near the desk clamp.
-The joints are smoother than the LX, especially the rotation pivot.
+According to those reviews, the joints are smoother than the LX, especially the rotation pivot.

 What you give up vs LX: